Healing Isn’t a Destination, It’s a Journey Back to Yourself

 4. Reconnection

-You begin rebuilding, with yourself first.
-You learn what peace feels like in your body, how joy shows up quietly, how to trust again.
+You begin rebuilding, starting with yourself.
+You learn what peace feels like in your body, how joy shows up quietly, and how to trust again.

 5. Redefinition